How does a small digital marketing agency compete for top employees against big firms in such a competitive environment like the Bay Area?

 Steffen Horst: That’s interesting.
 I would think that when you have people work remote, and it’s probably what people are saying that are listening to the podcast, they will say, “But how do you control quality?
 How do you control, that the people that work for you, actually are doing the job and that they’re doing a job right?”
 How would you respond to them?

 Richard Bumgarner: Well, I would say that, it of course starts with a hirer, so we have a pretty rigorous screening process and really trying to find those folks, who are very self-motivated, who have proven themselves with their track record, and their experience.
 There are easy little check ins, we do weekly video chats, we get together on screen a couple of times a week, go through all the jobs, make sure everyone is clear about what they are doing.
-Of course, keeping IM on all day, and without a tool like base camp, it would be much more of a challenge, but that really keeps us all on track and all on the same page.
+Of course, keeping IM on all day, and without a tool like Basecamp Project Management, it would be much more of a challenge, but that really keeps us all on track and all on the same page.

-I think that ultimately, it comes back to finding folks, who are really self-motivated and that you can trust.
+I think that ultimately, it comes back to finding folks who are really self-motivated and that you can trust.

 Lyn Rundell: I was just going to add to that, that I think when you’re interviewing, you keep that in mind.
 You think of it as almost a philosophy of work, being something you do, and not a place you go, and you look for the candidates who understand that.
 Again, as Richard said, when we’re hiring, we look for things like, how self-motivated have they proven themselves to be.
 For example, did they work a couple of jobs and put themselves through college?
 Are they the kind of person that will do whatever it takes to meet their personal goals?
 And usually when you find somebody, who has historically shown that kind of a drive, it’s just ingrained in them, it’s their work ethic and it doesn’t go away.